 In Watson’s youth he studied the literature of the ancient Greeks, Romans as well as the philosophers of the Middle Ages and moderns.
 This interest bloomed into a passion for rhetoric and English poetry.
-How better to learn about civic resilience than through the epic poem Paradise Lost, written during a time of great social and political upheaval, by the great 17th century English poet, intellectual and civil servant John Milton?
+How better to learn about civic resilience than through the epic poem Paradise Lost, written during a time of great social and political upheaval, by the great 17th-century English poet, intellectual and civil servant John Milton?

 Yet Watson didn’t stop there.
 A year and a half ago, the City of Oak Ridge proudly announced that their city manager had received his Doctorate in Philosophy from the University of Tennessee after successfully defending his dissertation titled City Managers, Mayors and Council members: Local Stability in Tennessee.

 Dr. Watson is not alone.
-We are seeing the rise of a new kind of city manager, the Philosopher-CAO, bucking a trend that spans decades which placed more value in the municipal sector on technical and operational skills over the types of wisdom and discernment in civic leadership imparted by a liberal arts education.
+We are seeing the rise of a new kind of city manager, the Philosopher-Chief Administrative Officer, bucking a trend that spans decades which placed more value in the municipal sector on technical and operational skills over the types of wisdom and discernment in civic leadership imparted by a liberal arts education.
 In contrast, the ancient philosophers valued wisdom over knowledge (techne), recognizing that knowledge applied without wisdom is folly.
 Philosophers are, by definition, lovers (philos) of wisdom (sophia).

 In a popular CBC Opinion piece published last year titled Education without Liberal Arts is a Threat to Humanity, University of British Columbia President Santa J. Ono argues that leaders need this education “to arrive at a moral foundation that will lead to sustainable peace and progress.”
 In this way, they “will have that moral compass.
 They will make the right decision, not for themselves…but what’s best for humanity.”